federico-r-figueredo/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 In this example, depending on what `inspiration.type` is, we may render `<FancyText>` or `<Color>`.
 The render tree may be different for each render pass.

 Although render trees may differ across render pases, these trees are generally helpful for identifying what the top-level and leaf components are in a React app.
 Top-level components are the components nearest to the root component and affect the rendering performance of all the components beneath them and often contain the most complexity.
 Leaf components are near the bottom of the tree and have no child components and are often frequently re-rendered.

 Identifying these categories of components are useful for understanding data flow and performance of your app.

 ## The Module Dependency Tree {/*the-module-dependency-tree*/}

 Another relationship in a React app that can be modeled with a tree are an app's module dependencies.
-As we [break up our components](/learn/importing-and-exporting-components#exporting-and-importing-a-component) and logic into separate files, we create [JS modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) where we may export components, functions or constants.
+As we [break up our components](/learn/importing-and-exporting-components#exporting-and-importing-a-component) and logic into separate files, we create [JS modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) where we may export components, functions, or constants.

 Each node in a module dependency tree is a module and each branch represents an `import` statement in that module.